-Franco tells his story of how mental illness affected his ex partner and him as a carer
+Franco’s story tells how mental challenges affected his ex partner and him as a carer

-It felt like a kick in the guts, I knew nothing about mental illness and I felt like:
+It felt like a kick in the guts, I knew nothing about mental challenges and I felt like:

 - What do I do?

 - I just felt like where do I go?